pkediyal/illicit/README.md

 Features:
 1. Act:
-  \t* commits an act, processes its side-effects on applicable norms
+  * commits an act, processes its side-effects on applicable norms
-  \t* responds with the new states of the norms that apply due to the proposed action
+  * responds with the new states of the norms that apply due to the proposed action
 2. Query:
-  \t* responds with states of norms for a principal, ordered by org, subject/object role of the principal, resource, action, norm-type
+  * responds with states of norms for a principal, ordered by org, subject/object role of the principal, resource, action, norm-type